joker-eph/githubmove/GitHubMove.rst

 Under the monorepo proposal, you have a third option: migrating your fork to the monorepo.
-This can be particularly beneficial if your fork touches multiple subprojects (e.g. llvm and clang), because now you can commingle commits to llvm and clang in a single repository.
+This can be particularly beneficial if your fork touches multiple sub-projects (e.g. llvm and clang), because now you can commingle commits to llvm and clang in a single repository.

 As a demonstration, we've migrated the "Cherry" fork to the monorepo in two ways:

 * Using a script that rewrites history (including merges) so that it looks like the fork always lived in the monorepo [LebarCherry]_.
-The upside of this is when you check out an old revision, you get a copy of all llvm subprojects at a consistent revision.
+The upside of this is when you check out an old revision, you get a copy of all llvm sub-projects at a consistent revision.
 (For instance, if it's a clang fork, when you check out an old revision you'll get a consistent version of llvm proper.)
 The downside is that this changes the fork's commit hashes.

 * Merging the fork into the monorepo [AminiCherry]_.
-This preserves the fork's commit hashes, but when you check out an old commit you only get the one subproject.
+This preserves the fork's commit hashes, but when you check out an old commit you only get the one sub-project.

 ..
   FIXME: more details?
 For example how to upstream internal patches?